Top List of User Agents for Web Scraping & Tips

 How to Check User Agents and Understand Them

-The easiest way to check your current scraping user agent is to visit UserAgentString.com.
-It automatically displays the user agent for your web browsing environment, and you can get comprehensive information on other user agents.
-To do this, copy/paste any string in the input field and click on 'Analyze'.
+The easiest way to do so is to visit UserAgentString.com.
+It automatically displays the user agent for your web browsing environment.
+You can also get comprehensive information on other user agents.
+You just have to copy/paste any string in the input field and click on ''Analyze.''

 How to Set a New User Agent Header in Python?